icub-tech-iit/training-programming-best-practices/TRAINING.md

 ## 3.1.
 Good practices for unit testing include
 - Creating tests for all **publicly exposed** functions, including class constructors and operators.
 - Covering all code paths and checking both trivial and **edge cases**, including those with incorrect input data (negative testing).
-- Assuring that each test works independently and doesn't prevent other tests from execution.
+- Assuring that each test works independently and does not prevent other tests from execution.
-- Organizing tests in a way that the order in which you run them doesn't affect the results.
+- Organizing tests in a way that the order in which you run them does not affect the results.

 ![alt text](img/ut005.jpg)